-The Tenure of Office Act was completely repealed by Congress in 1887.
-And in 1926 the Supreme Court declared it unconstitutional.
-For it gave the Legislative branch too much control over the President.
+Congress completely repealed the Tenure of Office in 1887.
+And in 1926, the Supreme Court declared it unconstitutional as it gave the Legislative branch too much control over the president.

 2. Richard Nixon’s aaalmost impeachment.
 1974.

-Even if he was not actually impeached, Nixon is the only U.S. president to loose his office as a result of an impeachment inquiry.
+Nixon is the only U.S. president to lose his office as a result of an impeachment inquiry.

 Richard Nixon’s Watergate, the gift that keeps on giving

-After the arrest, the FBI found a trail of money that connected the burglars with the Committee for the Re-Election of the (Republican) President.
+After the arrest, the FBI found a trail of money.
+It connected the burglars with the Committee for the Re-Election of the (Republican) President.

-And for a while it appeared that was all there was to it.
-A small, not-very-clever break-in lead by corrupt members of the Re-election Committee.
+For a while, it appeared that was all there was to it.
+It had been a small, not-very-clever break-in lead by corrupt members of the Re-election Committee.
 The situation was contained.

-And Nixon easily won his re-election on November 7, 1972.
-By a true landslide.
+Nixon won his re-election on November 7, 1972, by a true landslide.